It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - In the multiplayer mode of Red Dead Redemption, the player can unlock mounts other than horses and donkeys, including a bull, a zebra, and the American bison.
 In the Undead Nightmare DLC, you can ride the Four Horses of the Apocalypse (only one at a time, though).

-- Drowtales has Dawmere, horse-like animals, that have clawed feet and short fat horns on their head, they are more akin to donkeys then horses.
+- Drowtales has Dawmere/Unicorn, horse-like animals, that have cloven feet and short fat horns on their head, they are more akin to donkeys or mountain goats then horses.
 Real horses exist, but are rarely if ever used by the titular Drow, as they are unsuited for underground conditions.

 - Erfworld is home to a broad variety of mounts, including spidews, dwagons, gwiffons, unipegataurs, megalogwiffs, tankeroos (kangaroo-formed cloth golems), elephant-formed cloth golems, and a glass golem which appears to actually be in the form of a horse.

 - Megatokyo gives us the Rent-A-Zilla whom Yuki Sonoda takes to riding once her Magical Girl abilities really start to kick in.
 Largo has made use of them in this way, too.

 - Doodze features a squirrel.
 (Not a giant squirrel.
 Doodzes are tiny.)

 - Uncreation features the centitrains, which are giant centipedes that (unsurprisingly) function as trains.
 They even have the ability to seperate like train carriages - by ripping themselves in half and then regenerating a new head out of the wound.